denoland/std/info/DC Definitions.md

 - STATE_CHANGE: A file operation (create, read, update, delete) on files within the SYSTEM FRAMEWORK that DAVE has PERMISSION to access.

 - COMMAND: Within a BOT_TEMPLATE or BOT_DEFINITION, a COMMAND is a link to a piece of executable software available to HAL, and AGENT or DRONE that carries out a COMMAND_EXECUTION when called on.
 COMMANDS carry out a single purpose, typically a STATE_CHANGE.

+- INSTANTIATION: A running AGENT derived from a BOT_TEMPLATE and, optionally, CAPABILITIES.

 ## SYSTEM FRAMEWORK: